ac-93/braille_rl/guide/guide.md

 * Accuracy of trained model e.g. how many miss-presses will a trained agent make when typing example key sequences using the `evaluate_model.py` scripts.
 * Efficiency of trained model e.g. how many steps taken to complete these same key sequences.
 * Sample efficiency over training, this can be measured by the number of training steps required to reach asymptotic performance.
+In this work we use the first epoch to acheive 95% of the maximum episodic return acheived throughout training, this can be found by running the 'plot_progress' function.

 Evaluation scripts are provided in the algorithm sub directories, this is done per algorithm due to slight difference in the saved models.
-These script can be called with a saved model directory, saved model number and seed. e.g. ```run_evaluation(model_dir='saved_models/sim/discrete/arrows/dd_dqn/dd_dqn_s2/', model_save_name='tf1_save', seed=1)```.
+These scripts can be called with a saved model directory, saved model number and seed. e.g. ```run_evaluation(model_dir='saved_models/sim/discrete/arrows/dd_dqn/dd_dqn_s2/', model_save_name='tf1_save', seed=1)```.
 This will test the accuracy and efficiency of the trained model when typing a series of sample sequences as done in the paper.
 A confusion matrix will also be shown, this is to give some insight into the types of inaccuracies made by the trained model.
 This can be used to compare between either new/adjusted algorithms or new sensors.

 The sample efficiency can be found by running the functions found in 'plot_progress.py' and providing the 'progress.txt' file found in saved_model directories.
 This will return graphs of training curves similar to those used in the paper for comparison.
 Additionally the first epoch in which an average return of >= 95% of the max return for that training run will be displayed.
 This is a measure of sample efficiency and can be used along with the other metrics for comparison.